Today’s lesson falls into both the categories of Grammar and Usage. The terms“Use To” and “Would” can both be used to talk about the past. .

 – (“When I was going to my bedroom at night…” is the time-expression) – SITUATIONAL TIME

 If I Said…

-It is however, possible to use the phrases above, without the time-expression IF (and ONLY if) it is in answer to a question, wherein the time that the action was taking place is already known.
+It is, however, possible to use the phrases above, without the time-expression IF (and ONLY if) it is in answer to a question — where-in the time-period is already known.

 “What was one of the weirdest things that You used to do when You were a kid?”